KBMB: TUDN Sports and closure

 KMIA became KBMB on July 9, 2010.
 Those call letters had previously belonged to an Entravision-owned FM outlet in Sacramento that became KHHM two weeks earlier.

 In September 2019, with the looming shutdown of the ESPN Deportes Radio network, all Entravision-owned affiliates flipped to Jose, a format featuring norteño and ranchera music.
 It returned to Spanish-language sports with programming from TUDN Radio as of August 2020.

 Entravision surrendered the station's license in November 2023, following the August sale of the land under KBMB's transmitter facility to the owner of the nearby Kay mine deposit.
 It is not clear exactly when the station left the air.
 In a December 1, 2023, letter to the FCC Entravision’s legal counsel requested reinstatement of the license.
 A request for Silent STA was filed the same day, and was granted on December 8, 2023.
-Entravision again requested the cancellation of the KBMB license on Ocrtober 31, 2024.
+Entravision again requested the cancellation of the KBMB license on October 31, 2024.

 The Federal Communications Commission cancelled the station’s license on November 7, 2024.